8 Steps When Starting Work With a New VA

 Paid time off.

 I don’t expect all of my VAs to work on holidays.
-My customer support team has a schedule they have to follow.
-I pay them on Philippine holidays and it works for me.
-If this isn’t something you want to do, you need to work this out with them.
+My customer support team has a schedule they follow.
+I pay them on Philippine holidays, and it works for me.
+If this isn’t something you want to do, work it out with your VA.

 Allow your VA vacation time and sick leave.

-You should give your VA paid vacation and paid sick leave every year.
-It’s up to you how many days/hours are appropriate.
-And you can set policies like having your VA request any time off as advance as possible.
+You should give your VA paid vacation and sick leave every year.
+It’s up to you how many days or hours are appropriate.
+You can set policies like requiring your VA to request time off in advance.

-Here at Onlinejobs.ph though, we don’t give a set amount of sick days or vacation days.
-We just ask our workers to tell us when they want time off ahead of time.
-If they’re sick, we just ask them to let us know they’re sick so we know why they didn’t work.
+Here at OnlineJobs.ph, we don’t give a set amount of sick or vacation days.
+We just ask our workers to notify us ahead of time if they want time off.
+If they’re sick, we just ask them to let us know so we understand why they didn’t work.

-Companies in the Philippines are legally required after one year of a person’s employment to give one-twelfth of the year’s pay in December.
-The pay is pro-rated if the worker has been with the company less than a year, as long as it is at least 22 days.
+Companies in the Philippines are legally required—after one year of employment—to give one-twelfth of the year’s pay in December, aka the 13th month.
+The 13th momth is pro-rated if the worker has been with the company less than a year, as long as they’ve worked at least 22 days.

-You’re not required to do this but it’s best if you honor the practice.
-It’s something Filipinos look for in job posts and it’s a nice gesture that keeps them motivated.
-Discuss this with your VA when you hire them, and ask your VA to remind you about this extra pay.
+You’re not required to do this, but it’s best to honor the practice.
+Filipinos look for it in job posts, and it’s a great way to motivate your VA.
+Discuss it when you hire them, and ask them to remind you about this extra pay in December.

 Yearly raises are based on performance.

-How much you decide to raise your VA’s salary is up to you, but increases usually range from $0 to $50.
-The raise amount will be based on attendance and how well they have done throughout the year.
-However, you are not required to give an annual raise if your VA performs poorly.
-Or, if they’re great, on occasion we’ve doubled a VA’s salary.
+How much you raise your VA’s salary is up to you.
+Increases usually range from $0 to $50.
+The amount depends on attendance and overall performance.
+You’re not required to give a raise if your VA performs poorly.
+But if they’re excellent, we’ve even doubled a VA’s salary on occasion.

 Your VA shouldn’t be working for anyone else.

-If they’re working for you full-time, your VA should give you their full attention and their best effort.
-This is why we discourage part-time work.
-Part-time workers will always work for someone else.
-Their attention and time is always going to be divided between you and someone else.
+If they’re working full-time, your VA should give you their full attention and best effort.
+This is why we discourage part-time hires—part-timers will always work for someone else, and their time and focus will be split.

 Reassure them that they can come to you if they have problems or concerns.